 When to take Social Security becomes even more complex of a decision for married couples.
 Often, it’s preferable that the higher earner start his or her benefits as late as possible so their benefit continues to grow; while the other spouse collects at full retirement age.

 There are other considerations that may influence when you start collecting your benefits such as other sources of income, how your income taxes will be affected, longevity and retirement goals.
 If you’d like to learn more about Social Security, please feel free to email me at firstname.lastname@example.org.
-Also, we will be holding a seminar in our office on March 29th.
-The details are below:
+In case you missed our Social Security Seminar, you can fill out the form ob the right side of our events page to receive a copy of the presentation!

 Let's Keep The Conversation Going